zivmax/brain-proj/slides.md

 ## What's the Barriers?

-- Physically hard to construct.
+- Physically hard to reconstruct.

 - Functionally hard to develop.